phouse512/blog/_posts/2016-11-10-configuring-ufw-ubuntu-14.markdown

 secured for the rules that you allowed.
 Before you log out of your remote server, now would be a good time to check that you can still SSH into your machine.
 Open up a new terminal window and quickly verify that you didn't accidentally block your ability to control your server.
-It'll save you much potential hassle ~
+It'll save you a bunch of potential headaches.

 #### What's Next